-I’m so happy to bring you another resource page that I hope will help you all in your quest for creating your best cosplays!
+I’m so happy to bring you another resource page !
+And it’s one I hope will help you all in your quest for creating your best cosplays.
 Today, it’s our wig stores!

-To celebrate this launch, we’ve gathered 5 ways to make sure you’re getting the right wigs for you!
+To celebrate this launch, we’ve gathered 5 ways to make sure you’re getting the right cosplay wig for you!
 So without further ado, let’s get into it!

 1. Always try it on (and wash your hair that morning)

 This one is crucial and it’s unfortunate that it’s likely the one that the majority of us are forced to skip more often than not.
-We’re either stuck purchasing wigs online with no frame of reference or basing fit off of a wig we purchased previously from the same store.
+We’re stuck purchasing wigs online with no frame of reference.
+Or we’re basing fit off of a wig we purchased previously from the same store.
 But whenever you get the chance – TRY THE WIG ON.
 And when you do plan to be trying on wigs, wash your hair that morning.
 Why?
 Well, when you wear a wig the oils in your hair will do 2 things –

 I can’t stress this one enough (and btw, get ready for the most technical point on this list).
-Back in the old days in which eBay was our prime source of wigs for cosplay (ah, the good, hard old days…), we really didn’t get much of a choice – we just had to try and guess which wig would look the best/closest to the character’s hair color that we were going to try to emulate as that would likely produce us with the best chance of finding a ‘good’ wig.
+Back in the old days in which eBay was our prime source of wigs for cosplay (ah, the good, hard old days…), we really didn’t get much of a choice.
+We just had to try and guess which wig would look the best/closest to the character’s hair color that we were going to try to emulate as that would likely produce us with the best chance of finding a ‘good’ wig.
 Today, it’s much different.
-Not only do we have a large variety of wig outlets, but we also have a large variety of color options with varying degrees of color shades.
+Today, we have a large variety of wig outlets.
+But we also have a large variety of color options with varying degrees of color shades.

 So don’t always feel like you have to go immediately for the exact color of the character’s hair if you have options – check wigs for the levels and amounts of vibrancy, saturation, and realism that you want and compare them with how well the color tones will complement your costume.
 And for you perfectionists out there – remember too – a character’s hair color will technically vary a bit here and there based on ink colors used, screen brightness, exposure, shadows, etc. As such, being “exact” isn’t always going to produce the best results anyway, as “exact” is fungible.
 Translation: You definitely have leeway when choosing your wig color shades, so pick shades that you think will look best for your style and your cosplay! 🙂